dgdoyh/dgdoyh/README.md

 >>
 >> This is my personal project, which I am currently working on exclusively for my portfolio.
 >>
->> So far, I have implemented player movement with dynamic animations based on various player statuses and weapon types (one-handed and two-handed).
-For a more natural look, I adjusted bone positions in animations (e.g., grabbing a weapon while jumping) and implemented foot IK.
+>> So far, I have implemented **player movement with dynamic animations** based on **various player statuses and weapon types (one-handed and two-handed)**.
+For a more natural look, I adjusted bone positions in animations (e.g., grabbing a weapon while jumping) and implemented **foot IK**.
 The player can also arm and unarm a weapon at a different socket position based on the weapon type.
 Each weapon has two types of attack motions, and they are randomly played each time the player attacks.
 >>
->> I have implemented dynamic sound effects for footsteps and attacks.
+>> I have implemented **dynamic sound effects** for footsteps and attacks.
 The sound effect, volume, and pitch are randomly generated to create more dynamic audio experiences.
 >
 >> ### Gameplay Video
 >>